mmgeorge/node-stream-service/README.md

 This code should only be viewed as a reference, and is not production ready.
 A real implementation should take care to better handle such things as malicious or slow clients, robust logging, and other issues that may arise in production.

+Also take a look at using [Client Side Stream Layers](https://developers.arcgis.com/javascript/latest/sample-code/layers-streamlayer-client/).
+This can potentially make integration easier with arbitrary WebSocket Services, though there is a performance tradeoff here as features will need to be serialized from user code to the worker where the StreamLayer logic lives.

 ### Setup
 First verify that you are using nodejs 14.x.x:
 ```